 Selecting Classes (units)

 Refer to Edith Cowan University for instructions regarding choosing units of study.
 View the Unit Handbook

 for a list of available course and syllabi.

 When considering your unit options, keep the following in mind:

 - Most Australian undergraduate degree programs are 3 years in length.

 - 1000-level courses are introductory (freshman/sophomore), 2000-level courses are comparable to advanced sophomore or junior-level U.S. courses, and 3000-level courses are comparable to senior-level U.S. courses.

-- ECU students enroll in 4 units per semester for a 60 point credit load.
+- ECU students enroll in four units per semester for a 60-point credit load.

 On-campus and off-campus housing options are available.
 Campus Living Villages (CLV) manages these accommodation options.

 Due to the high demand for on-campus accommodation, ECU recommends that you visit https://www.mystudentvillage.com/au/ecuvillage/